Hint: it looks like this…

-For over 10 years, we’ve been examining the top keywords and for a good half of that (probably more), we’ve been analyzing and putting together the data presenting the most popular search keywords.
-One of the reasons we decided to do the study is that we found (at that time) that for every permutation of the search of “what is the most searched thing on internet?” that there was less relevant content.
-But now you can localize a site and translate it in minutes with other some services online like Localizer.co website localization, that would help you find and translate any site you want.
+For over 12 years, we’ve been examining the top keywords and for a good half of that (probably more), we’ve been analyzing and putting together the data presenting the most popular search keywords.
+One of the reasons we decided to do the study is that we found (at that time) that for every permutation of the search of “what is the most searched thing on internet?” we found that there was less relevant content.

 We’ve been frustrated with the many lists out there that give false information.
 We’ve posted about it before and while they are depending on another source for their data, they should be doing the auditing that we’ve been constantly doing.
 It’s one of the reasons why it takes so long to get this study published.

 Are you looking for a strong SEO company?
 How about a PPC Management Agency that handles your google ads or Microsoft advertising?
 We obviously know all the key benefits to SEM — we wrote the best guide on it!
 We also handle local search engine optimization for companies who really need an effective Local SEO agency.
 Contact us today!

 The latest post: Top 100 Google Searches April 2021

 Without more rambling, here’s:

 Part 1: The Most Searched Topics/Things on the Internet

 *And to elucidate a tad on the methodology even though we’ve done it a bit in the past, we not only aggregated all the contemporary lists out there on the internet, but we audited the results and made sure we presented the current data as of March 27th, 2017.
 These are the latest estimates that Google’s Keyword Planner predicts is the monthly traffic for these terms.

 Part II of the Most Searched Things on the Internet: